 The probabilities of the binary surviving the first and second supernovae without being disrupted, $f_\textrm{survive SN1}$ and $f_\textrm{survive SN2}$, are both close to 1 for the heavier black holes that may form through complete collapse with negligible natal kicks \citep[][but see \citealt{Repetto:2012,Mandel:2015kicks,Atri:2019}]{Mirabel:2016}.
-However, the high typical natal kicks of neutron stars, of order $300$ km s$^{-1}$ \citep{Hobbs:2005,IgoshevVerbunt:2017}, can disrupt $\gtrsim 95\%$ of wide binaries in the first supernova \citep{VignaGomez:2018,Renzo:2019}.
+However, the high typical natal kicks of neutron stars, of order 300 km s$^{-1}$ \citep{Hobbs:2005,IgoshevVerbunt:2017}, can disrupt $\gtrsim 95\%$ of wide binaries in the first supernova \citep{VignaGomez:2018,Renzo:2019}.
 Reduced kicks in electron-capture supernova \citep{Podsiadlowski:2004,Gessner:2018} may protect some of the wide binaries from unbinding, increasing $f_\textrm{survive SN1}$.
 By the time of the second supernova, the binary will have gone through a common envelope in this channel, hardening it and making disruption less likely; moreover, low-mass helium star progenitors of neutron stars may re-expand after the helium main sequence, engage in another mass transfer episode (case BB mass transfer) and ultimately explode in very weak ultra-stripped supernovae with greatly reduced kicks \citep[][but see \citealt{MandelMueller:2020}]{Tauris:2015}.
-Therefore, it is likely that $f_\textrm{survive SN2} \approx 1$, even for double neutron stars, although observed eccentricities of $\sim 0.6$ for a subset of Galactic double neutron stars, including the Hulse--Taylor binary, could point to a subpopulation of systems that avoid ultra-stripping and may be disrupted by the second supernova.
+Therefore, it is plausible that $f_\textrm{survive SN2} \approx 1$, even for double neutron stars, although observed eccentricities of $\sim 0.6$ for a subset of Galactic double neutron stars, including the Hulse--Taylor binary, could point to a subpopulation of systems that avoid ultra-stripping and may be disrupted by the second supernova.

 The common-envelope phase is perhaps the least certain one in massive binary evolution \citep{Dominik:2012}.